David Emerson

-David Lee Emerson, (born September 17, 1945) is a Canadian economist, financial executive, and politician.
-He was formerly the Member of Parliament for the riding of Vancouver Kingsway.
-He was first elected as a Liberal and served as Minister of Industry under Prime Minister Paul Martin.
-After controversially crossing the floor to join Stephen Harper's Conservatives, he served as Minister of International Trade and Minister for the Pacific Gateway and the Vancouver-Whistler Olympics, followed by Minister of Foreign Affairs.
+David Lee Emerson (born September 17, 1945) is a Canadian politician and economist who was the member of Parliament (MP) for Vancouver Kingsway from 2004 to 2008.
+First elected as a Liberal, Emerson served as minister of industry from 2004 to 2006 under Prime Minister Paul Martin.
+After the Conservatives formed government in the 2006 general election, Emerson crossed the floor and went on to serve as the minister of international trade from 2006 to 2008 and minister of foreign affairs in 2008 under Prime Minister Stephen Harper.

 Early life and business career

-Emerson was born in Montreal, Quebec.
-He attended the University of Alberta and obtained his Bachelor of Economics degree in 1968 and his Master of Economics degree in 1970.
-He then went on to Queen's University where he received his Ph.D in economics.

-In 1975, after working as a researcher for the Economic Council of Canada, Emerson moved to British Columbia and joined the public service.
-In 1984, he became deputy minister of finance.
+Born in Montreal, Quebec, Emerson grew up in Grande Prairie, Alberta.
+He attended the University of Alberta, obtaining his Bachelor of Economics degree in 1968 and his Master of Economics degree in 1970; he subsequently received his Ph.D in economics from Queen's University.
+After working as a researcher for the Economic Council of Canada, Emerson moved to British Columbia in 1975 and joined the provincial public service, becoming deputy minister of finance in 1984.

 In 1986, Emerson was appointed president and chief executive officer of the Western & Pacific Bank of Canada.
 He transformed it into the Western Bank of Canada — the only regional bank to survive and prosper.
-Four years later, he returned as deputy minister of finance and was quickly promoted to deputy minister to the premier and president of the British Columbia Trade Development Corporation.

-From 1992 to 1997, Emerson was president and chief executive officer of the newly created Vancouver International Airport Authority.
+Four years later, he returned as BC's deputy minister of finance, later becoming deputy minister to the premier and president of the British Columbia Trade Development Corporation.
+He left the BC government in 1992 to become the president and chief executive officer of the newly created Vancouver International Airport Authority.

-In 1998, Emerson was appointed president and chief executive officer of Canfor Corporation, a leading integrated forest products company and Canada's largest producer of softwood lumber.
+In 1998, he was appointed president and chief executive officer of Canfor Corporation, a leading integrated forest products company and Canada's largest producer of softwood lumber.
 With 8,100 workers and annual revenues of $3.2 billion servicing 10% of the U.S. market, Canfor operates pulp and paper mills as well as 19 sawmills across British Columbia, two in Alberta and one in Quebec.
 Despite US duties and a higher Canadian dollar, Emerson managed to increase profits and raise share prices through a major acquisition deal and efficiency upgrades, which increased capacity by 30% while reducing production costs by 24%.

 In 2008, Emerson joined private equity firm CAI Capital Management as a senior advisor.

 Emerson's directorships included: Terasen Inc; Royal & Sun Alliance Insurance Company of Canada; vice-chairman of the Canadian Council of Chief Executives; Chair, British Columbia Ferry Services Inc.; and chairman and director of Genus Resource Management Technologies Inc.